-Name or Organisation :Mr David Ch arlesworth

-3. To which part of the Local Plan does this represent tation relate?

-Paragraph Policy 13 Proposals Map

-4. Do you consider the Local Plan is:

-4.(1) Legally compliant Yes No X

-4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X

-4 (3) Complies with the Duty to co- operate Yes No Х

-Please mark as appropriate.

-5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
-Please be as precise as possible.
-If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.
+Name or Organisation :Mr and Mrs Stephen Hea ath 3.
+To which part of the Local Plan doe s this represent ation relate?
+Paragraph Policy 13 Proposals Map 4.
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes No X 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate Yes No X Please mark as appropriate.
+5. Please give details of why you cons is unsound or fails to comply with the opossible.
+If you wish to support the legal compliance with the duty to co-operate composts. duty to co-opera ite.
+Please be as pi ess of the Local Pla recise as an or its

-These comments refer to the Vale District Council's Core Policy 13: The Oxford Green Belt.
+These comments refer the Vale District Council's Core Policy 13: The Oxford Green Belt